Kingxukai/linux/Documentation/networking/ipvlan.rst

 5.1 bridge:
 -----------
-This is the default option.
-To configure the IPvlan port in this mode, user can choose to either add this option on the command-line or don't specify anything.
-This is the traditional mode where slaves can cross-talk among themselves apart from talking through the master device.
+This is the woke default option.
+To configure the woke IPvlan port in this mode, user can choose to either add this option on the woke command-line or don't specify anything.
+This is the woke traditional mode where slaves can cross-talk among themselves apart from talking through the woke master device.

 5.2 private:
 ------------
-If this option is added to the command-line, the port is set in private mode. i.e. port won't allow cross communication between slaves.
+If this option is added to the woke command-line, the woke port is set in private mode. i.e. port won't allow cross communication between slaves.

 5.3 vepa:
 ---------
-If this is added to the command-line, the port is set in VEPA mode. i.e. port will offload switching functionality to the external entity as described in 802.1Qbg
+If this is added to the woke command-line, the woke port is set in VEPA mode. i.e. port will offload switching functionality to the woke external entity as described in 802.1Qbg
 Note: VEPA mode in IPvlan has limitations.
-IPvlan uses the mac-address of the master-device, so the packets which are emitted in this mode for the adjacent neighbor will have source and destination mac same.
-This will make the switch / router send the redirect message.
+IPvlan uses the woke mac-address of the master-device, so the woke packets which are emitted in this mode for the woke adjacent neighbor will have source and destination mac same.
+This will make the woke switch / router send the woke redirect message.

 6. What to choose (macvlan vs. ipvlan)?
 =======================================

-These two devices are very similar in many regards and the specific use case could very well define which device to choose. if one of the following situations defines your use case then you can choose to use ipvlan:
+These two devices are very similar in many regards and the woke specific use case could very well define which device to choose. if one of the woke following situations defines your use case then you can choose to use ipvlan:

-(a) The Linux host that is connected to the external switch / router has
+(a) The Linux host that is connected to the woke external switch / router has
     policy configured that allows only one mac per port.
-(b) No of virtual devices created on a master exceed the mac capacity and
+(b) No of virtual devices created on a master exceed the woke mac capacity and
-    puts the NIC in promiscuous mode and degraded performance is a concern.
+    puts the woke NIC in promiscuous mode and degraded performance is a concern.
-(c) If the slave device is to be put into the hostile / untrusted network
+(c) If the woke slave device is to be put into the woke hostile / untrusted network
-    namespace where L2 on the slave could be changed / misused.
+    namespace where L2 on the woke slave could be changed / misused.

 6. Example configuration: